stalj/prg-basics/03-ControlStructures/ControlStructures.md

     Incorrect\...\
     Sorry, your payment card has been blocked.

 1. A computer numeric keyboard has the arrangement of the keys as below.
-The included program code displays the computer keyboard.
-Analyse the program in terms of the displayed results.
+The included program code prints the computer keyboard.
+Analyse the program in terms of the printed results.
 Do you understand each program statement?
 Then make changes in your program code.
 Replace the 'for' with a 'while' statement.

     7 8 9\
     4 5 6\